KungPhoo/ba67-basic/readme.md

 mapped back to PETSCII properly, yet.

-You can, however, save as a '.prg' file that you can load in your emulator (try drag&drop) or edit it with [DirMaster](https://style64.org/dirmaster).
+You can, however, save as a '.prg' file that you can load in your emulator (try drag & drop) or edit it with [DirMaster](https://style64.org/dirmaster).

 All other files are loaded as UTF-8 text files. a UTF-8